 Place de la Bourse

 Located across Place de la Bourse, this shallow pool of water attracts tourists and locals alike.
 The 2 cm of water on smooth granite creates an amazing reflection of Place de la Bourse both during day and night hence the name Water Mirror.
 The water levels and mist are controlled using underground pipes.
-The place has been listed as contemporary UNESCO world heritage site.
+The place has been listed as a contemporary UNESCO world heritage site.

 The city is home to various museums like the Aquitane museum which is one of the largest Provincial history museums.
 Fine Arts Museum houses paintings of various painters like Andre Lhote & Albert Marquet to name a few.

-Contemporary Art Museum, Museum of Decorative Arts & Design, National Customs Museum are other quite popular museums that you could visit if you are inclined towards art and history.
+Contemporary Art Museum, Museum of Decorative Arts & Design, and National Customs Museum are other quite popular museums that you could visit if you are inclined towards art and history.